If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Fat Metabolism and Storage

-The chylomicrons and the VLDLs deliver the triglycerides to the cells, which are broken down and the glycerol used by the cell.
-Fatty acids are combined with glycerol to form a triglyceride in order to store in the body.
+The chylomicrons and the VLDLs deliver the triglycerides to the cells, which are broken down, and the cell uses glycerol.
+Fatty acids are combined with glycerol to form a triglyceride to store in the body.
 Triglycerides go through beta-oxidation in the cells and the byproducts are free fatty acids and glycerol.
-In muscle cells, the free fatty acids may be stored, or they might get made into acetyl-coA.
+In muscle cells, the free fatty acids may be stored or made into acetyl-coA.
 Acetyl-coA is used in chemical reactions in protein, carbs, and lipid metabolism.

 Dietary Fat Recommendation and Programming